Fruit Of My Womb

 You’re choosing to blame my lack of drive

-And not the fact he was in that car
+And not the fact that he got in my car

-I saw him die when he let me drive
+I knew he'd die when he let me drive

-It was my crash, I controlled the car
+It was his crash, but I controlled the car

 Personal Public Impact